 In my opinion though, the most virgin attractions in the country can be found in Mindanao.
 However, this is where the safety issue comes in.

 Let me be clear: Mindanao is a vast area and it’s composed of several provinces so to say that Mindanao isn’t safe isn’t fair.
 Most of Mindanao is safe to travel to.

 Let’s discuss the rest.

 Zamboanga City is a vibrant city that serves as a gateway to other provinces in Mindanao.
 It faces a security stigma too, but as per the tourism people I’ve talked with — including my own experience visiting there — it’s safe.
 In fact, one of my best experiences is staying in this city for the Zamboanga Hermosa Festival.
-Not only did I have fun watching festivities and competitions, I also took a week-long food trip to visit restaurants that reflect the local dishes across the peninsula.
+I had fun watching festivities and competitions and I had week-long food trip to visit the best local restaurants, which reflect the local dishes across the peninsula.